 Water Bill Breakdown

 Efficient water use is a long-term investment.
 Your monthly water bill payments are working to ensure our ability to deliver safe reliable drinking water 24 hours a day, 7 days a week.
-The following cost categories are associated with water treatment and have been broken out to describes what percent of your bill goes to which category.
+The following cost categories are associated with water treatment and have been broken out to describe what percent of your bill goes to which category.